masonyc/Xamarin.KeyboardHelper/README.md

 # Limitations

-Only support Android for the moment.
+Only support Android and iOS for the moment.

 # Contributing